 Directory Description Default Path VMS Contains all the files and configuration information used by the voice mail system.
 The files in this directory and its sub-directories are very dynamic.
 NOTE: Never open these files.
 Opening any of the configuration files may cause the voice mail system to become corrupted in part or completely, and can cause loss of voice mail messages.
-MESSAGE: Contains all voice mail messages.
 MESSAGE: Contains all voice mail messages as.wav files, along with an .enl pointer file for each message.
-NetTempln: Used by distributed voice mail servers Servers SHORETEL: Contains a subdirectory folder for each voice mailbox configured on the system.
+NetTempln: Used by distributed voice mail servers Servers SHORETEL: Contains a subdi- rectory folder for each voice mailbox configured on the system.
 Each user, menu, and distribution list includes a mailbox.
 There are also system mail boxes for voice mail access and forwarding.
-Each of the sub-directories contain the names and greetings for that mailbox, as well as configuration and pointer files. drive>\Shoreline Data\VMS drive>\Shoreline Data\VMS\MESSAGE local drive>\Shoreline Data\VMS\NetTempIn drive>\Shoreline Data\VMS\Servers drive>\Shoreline Data\VMS\SHORETEL Inetpub\ftproot This is the default FTP directory installed by IIS. drive>\Inetpub\ftproot ts Contains the boot files and system software for supported languages tsa Contains the boot files and system software for all full-width voice switches
+Each of the sub-directories contain the names and greetings for that mailbox, as well as configura- tion and pointer files. drive&gt;\Shoreline Data\VMS drive&gt;\Shoreline Data\VMS\MESSAGE local drive&gt;\Shoreline Data\VMS\NetTempIn drive&gt;\Shoreline Data\VMS\Servers drive&gt;\Shoreline Data\VMS\SHORETEL Inetpub\ftproot This is the default FTP directory installed by IIS. drive>\Inetpub\ftproot ts Contains the boot files and system software for supported languages tsa Contains the boot files and system software for all full-width voice switches tsb Contains the boot files and system software for all Mitel ST-model switches